English English Español Español العربية العربية

 Quality education for kids 0-5 years old is essential to the vitality of communities and safe and healthy spaces are a crucial part of this.
 Early child care providers across the State of Michigan deserve quality spaces to offer high quality programs, yet finding the money to make necessary facility improvements is a challenge.

-IFF, a mission-driven lender, developer, and real estate consultant, received $50 million in federal American Rescue Plan Act funding, awarded by the Michigan Department of Education (MDE) as part of the Caring for MI Future initiative.
+IFF, a mission-driven lender, developer, and real estate consultant, received $50 million in federal American Rescue Plan Act funding, awarded by the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) as part of the Caring for MI Future initiative.
 Caring for MI Future is a $100 million investment that will help more Michigan families find quality, affordable child care in their community by opening 1,000 new, or expanded, child care programs by the end of 2024.

 IFF is committed to increasing access to high-quality early childhood education for all children by creating and supporting safe and inspiring spaces, especially in communities where it is most needed.
 We partner with early childhood providers, government, philanthropy, and local stakeholders to strengthen early childhood education programs across the Midwest.